 Use the table to filter, group, and sort your results.

 On the overview panel, you'll find a variety of high-level information about the artifact, including its name and version, the hash digest used to detect changes and prevent duplication, the creation date, and any aliases.
 You can add or remove aliases here, take notes on both the version as well as the artifact as a whole.

 The metadata panel provides access to the artifact's metadata, which is provided when the artifact is constructed.
 This metadata might include configuration arguments required to reconstruct the artifact, URLs where more information can be found, or metrics produced during the run which logged the artifact.
 Additionally, you can see the configuration for the run which produced the artifact as well as the history metrics at the time of logging the artifact.

 The files panel lists the files and folders associated with the artifact.
 You can navigate through this file tree and view the contents directly in the W&B web app.

-The graph view panel provides a view of all of the artifacts associated with a project and the runs that connect them to each other.
+The lineage panel provides a view of all of the artifacts associated with a project and the runs that connect them to each other.
 It shows run types as blocks and artifacts as circles, with arrows to indicate when a run of a given type consumes or produces an artifact of a given type.
 The type of the particular artifact selected in the left-hand column is highlighted.